alisterw/lilypond/README.md

 /usr/local/bin/docker run --rm -v "$PWD":"$PWD" -w "$PWD" lilypond:1.0 lilypond "$@"
 ```

+One easy way to create the file is to run `sudo nano /usr/local/bin/lilypond`, then paste in the above content, save by
+hitting ctrl-O (not cmd-O) followed by enter, then quit by hitting ctrl-X.

-Then make it executable as follows:
+Once you've created the file make it executable as follows:
 ```
 $ sudo chmod +x /usr/local/bin/lilypond
 ```